 Gray vs Red Corned Beef

-When buying corned beef at the grocery store, you might notice there are some that look more pink or red and others that are grayer in color.
+When buying corned beef at the grocery store, you might notice some look more pink or red and others are grayer in color.
 And you wouldn't be alone in wondering what the difference is.

 Both gray and red corned beef are salt-brined.
 The difference comes down to the type of salt used during the brining process.